-We start with a detailed hearing evaluation by our Audiologist, William J. Boggess.
-This is performed in our state of the art sound proof booth, using an audiometer and special headphones, to identify the type and degree of hearing loss.
+To begin with, we start with a detailed hearing evaluation by our Audiologist, William J. Boggess, to identify the type and degree of hearing loss.
+This is performed in our state of the art soundproof booth, using an audiometer and special headphones.

-If a hearing loss is identified you will be evaluated by Dr. Slaughter to identify if any medical or surgical therapy could correct the hearing loss.
+In the event that hearing loss is identified, you will be evaluated by Dr. Slaughter to identify if any medical or surgical therapy could correct the hearing loss.

 Sinus & Snoring Specialists is a full-service ENT medical practice that can serve all of you ear, hearing, and hearing aid needs in one convenient location.